leeallennyc/data-structures-fall-2020/week2/README.md

 ### Process

 * The approach was to find the parent of the `h4` tags and not grab extra content from all the `td` tags.
-* After getting parents of the `h4` ,the approach I took was to only get back the results that matched the `text` NodeTypes.
+* After getting parents of the `h4` , the approach I took was to only get back the results that matched the `text` NodeTypes.
 * From there I parsed and split the data, and output it to the empty array.
 * After experimenting with the Cheerio method: contents(), I realized that there were hidden characters that might be helpful in parsing.
 Specifically the Tab keys, extra spaces, and "@" symbol.
 * Looking closely at the syntax, I observed that the addresses which needed to be parsed had a common pattern of UPPERCASE characters followed by `"-"` and `'\n\t\t\t\t\t\t'` + the number of the street "152 West 71st" followed by comma.